Cartman Gets an Anal Probe

 "Cartman Gets an Anal Probe" is the series premiere of the American animated television series South Park.
-It first aired on Comedy Central in the United States on August 13, 1997.
+It originally aired on Comedy Central in the United States on August 13, 1997.
 The episode introduces child protagonists Eric Cartman, Kyle Broflovski, Stanley "Stan" Marsh and Kenneth "Kenny" McCormick, who attempt to rescue Kyle's adopted brother Ike from being abducted by aliens.

 Part of a reaction to the culture wars of the 1990s in the United States, South Park is deliberately offensive.
 Much of the show's humor, and of "Cartman Gets an Anal Probe", arises from the juxtaposition of the seeming innocence of childhood and the violent, crude behavior exhibited by the main characters.
 At the time of the writing of the episode, South Park creators Trey Parker and Matt Stone did not yet have a series contract with Comedy Central.
 Short on money, they animated the episode using a paper-cutout stop-motion technique, similar to the short films that were the precursors to the series.
 "Cartman Gets an Anal Probe" remains the only South Park episode animated largely without the use of computer technology.

 Despite South Park eventually rising to immense popularity and acclaim, initial reviews of the pilot were generally negative; critics singled out the gratuitous obscenity of the show for particular scorn.
 Regarding the amount of obscenity in the episode, Parker later commented that they felt "pressure" to live up to the earlier shorts which first made the duo popular.
 Critics also compared South Park unfavorably with what they felt were more complex, nuanced animated shows, such as The Simpsons and Beavis and Butt-Head.

 Plot

-As Kyle, Stan, Kenny, and Cartman wait for the school bus, Kyle's brother, Ike, tries to follow Kyle to school.
+As Kyle Broflovski, Stan Marsh, Kenny McCormick, and Eric Cartman wait for the school bus, Kyle's brother, Ike, tries to follow Kyle to school.
 Kyle tells Ike he cannot come to school with him.
 Cartman tells the boys about a dream he had the previous night about being abducted by aliens.
 The others try to convince him the events did happen and that the aliens are called "visitors", but Cartman refuses to believe them.
 Chef pulls up in his car and asks if the boys saw the alien spaceship the previous evening, confirming Cartman's "dream", and relays stories of alien anal probes (which Cartman denies he experienced throughout the episode).
 After Chef leaves, the school bus picks up the boys, and (looking out the back window) they watch in horror as the visitors abduct Ike.
 Kyle spends the rest of the episode attempting to rescue him.